-Figure 2 - Aerial photograph and string distribution of one PV plant implemented in the GIS tool.
+Figure 2 - Aerial photograph and string distribution of the 108 kWp PV plant implemented.

-As seen in Figure 2, the position of the modules within the string series begins as reference in the low left corner in the map.
-Then, each PV module, in addition to be identified with the rack number, it can also be identified with a simple code which includes the serial string and the relative position within the string series.
+As seen in Figure 2, the reference of the position of the modules within the string series begins in the low left corner in the map.
+Then, each PV module, in addition to be identified with the rack number, it can also be identified with a simple code which includes the series string and the relative position within the string series.

 A systematic procedure must be established to identify the geographical position of the defect within the panel.
 As each photovoltaic module consists of 180 thirds of cells, the following nomenclature was proposed.
 Each cell in the solar panel is divided into 10 rows (0-9) and 6 columns (A-F).
 In turn, each cell has been divided into 3 thirds (X, Y or Z), depending on their position.
 Therefore, when indicating the position of a defect, the third of cell where it is located within the panel can be identified by a three alphanumerical symbols code (e.g. 2CY).
 Figure 3 shows the adopted identification system on a panel.